Shahrokh-Hamidi/Image_Denoising_Total_Variation-l1-TV/README.md

 - This repository is an implementation of the Total Variation method for image denoising.
 - The code has been written in python 3.
-- Video 1: image + impulse noise and Video 2: image + Gaussian noise
+- Video 1: image + impulse noise
+- Video 2: image + Gaussian noise
 - Run img_denoising_TV.py